typedb/typedb/docs/pages/academy/2-GRAQL/2-get-queries.md

 Let’s break the query into small pieces

-`$x isa country has name "USA";`, as you should know by know, retrieves all the countries with a name "USA" and store them (actually there happens to be only one) in a variable accessed with the name `$x`.
+`$x isa country has name "USA";`, as you should know by now, retrieves all the countries with the name "USA" and store them (actually there happens to be only one) in a variable accessed with the name `$x`.

 The bit `($x, $y)` tells Graql to create a new variable `$y` and store into it anything that is attached to `$x` via a relationship (that is what the parenthesis are for).

-Finally the `isa located-in` just say that the relation that links `$x` and `$y` must be of type "located-in".
+Finally the `isa located-in` says that the relation that links `$x` and `$y` must be of type "located-in".
 The `get` part just says to return all the variables created.

-Notice that we have specified nowhere who should be located into whom, and, as I said before, in Graql the order does not matter.
-In fact you will obtain the same results if you run the following query:
+Notice that we never specified that a thing should be located in a country, only that they need to have this kind of relationship.
+The order, as I said before, does not matter in Graql.
+In fact you will obtain the same results if you run the following query (flipping the position of `$x` and `$y`):

 ```graql
 match